Serving Monroe County Seniors since 1973

 Elder abuse is a growing problem!

 While we do not know all of the details about why abuse occurs or how to stop its spread, we do know that help is available for victims.
-Concerned people, like you, can spot the warning signs of a possible problem, and make a call for help if an elder is in need of assistance.
+Concerned people, like you, can spot the warning signs of a possible problem, and make a call for help if an elder requires assistance.

 The mistreatment of older adults takes many forms, including physical, verbal, emotional, and sexual abuse, financial exploitation, and neglect.
 According to the National Center on Elder Abuse, the number of older adults who are mistreated each year is close to 5 million and rising.What is elder abuse?